gicking/LIN_master_portable_Arduino/README.md

 ## Notes
   - The sender state machine relies on reading back its 1-wire echo.
 If no LIN or K-Line transceiver is used, connect Rx&Tx (only one Tx to avoid damage)
-  - for background operation, the `handler()` method must be called at least every 500us, especially after initiating a frame.
+  - For background operation, the `handler()` method must be called at least every 500us, especially after initiating a frame.
 Optionally it can be called from within [serialEvent()](https://reference.arduino.cc/reference/de/language/functions/communication/serial/serialevent/)

 # Test Matrix